-The Medical Care Act, section 4(3), prescribes the benefits payable when insured medical services are provided outside Canada.
-Insured physician services are paid at rates equivalent to those paid had the service been provided in Nunavut.
+The Medical Care Act, Section 4(3), prescribes the benefits payable when insured medical services are provided outside Canada.
+When Nunavut residents become ill and require a health service while travelling for pleasure or business, insured physician services are paid at rates equivalent to those paid had the service been provided in Nunavut.

-In 2010-2011, a total of \$1575 was paid for physician services provided outside of Canada.
+In 2014/2015, a total of \$1803.00 was paid for physician services provided outside of Canada.